THE SWIMMING HOLE

 F O U N D A T I O N

-Facilities include an open barn, a large sculpture/garden, an outdoor stage, a ceramics studio, workshops and many secluded, magical places in the woods to set up and create work.
+Facilities include an open barn, a large garden with an outdoor stage, a ceramics studio, and many secluded, magical places in the woods, including the swimming hole, to set up and create work.

 Situated on the side of a private mountain near historic Woodstock, NY, the Swimming Hole sits within 3500-acres of preserved land with direct access to hiking trails, mountain tops, cascading streams and expansive views of the northern Catskills.
 A rigorous hike up to the Lookout Tower offers 360 degree views of the Catskills and the Hudson Valley.
 The crystal clear swimming hole is a three-minute walk from the house.